Last updated on October 19th, 2018

 Why is Crimping Better than Soldering?

+Crimping is the process of creating a permanent electrical connection between one or more conductors and a crimp terminal in any form.
 Since crimping was first introduced in the 1940s, it’s made itself a staple in any assembly plant.
 It’s quick and easy to do, even more so than soldering.
 It almost feels too easy, which is why some people feel like it’s the lazy way to do things.
 But surely just carelessly clamping down a terminal on a wire can’t provide a more secure connection than a terminal lovingly hand-soldered by a careful DIYer?
 Here’s a few reasons why you should consider whether it’s more appropriate to crimp or solder.

 The main issue is wire fatigue.
 With crimped connections, the wire is free to move at its leisure.
 Copper is fairly flexible when finely stranded, which is great in a vibration-happy environment like next to a running engine.
 The crimp is designed to hold the wire securely, while also allowing it to move.